-In addition to their right to appeal, children who have not been offered a place at St. Joseph's Catholic Primary School but were offered a school that was ranked as a lower preference on their application form will be added to a waiting list.
+In addition to their right to appeal, children who have not been offered a place at Holy Cross Catholic Primary School but were offered a school that was ranked as a lower preference on their application form will be added to a waiting list.

-The waiting list will be maintained until the 31st December 2021 and will then be discarded.
-Parents may apply to St. Joseph's Catholic Primary School for their child's name to remain on the waiting list until the end of the summer tern 2022 when it will be discarded.
+The waiting list will be maintained until last day of the summer term 2023 and will then be discarded.
+Parents may apply to Holy Cross Catholic Primary School for their child's name to remain on the waiting list until the end of the academic year 2024 when it will be discarded.